The Advice I Wish I Had Been Given About Breastfeeding

 Support is the biggest predictor of success.

-Know who to trust
+Know Who to Trust

 During my breastfeeding difficulties, it seemed that everyone told me something different.
 Even trusted medical advisors often did not give the same advice, so it was difficult to decide who was right.